-This region includes 14 counties: Bradford, Carbon, Columbia, Lackawanna, Luzerne, Monroe, Montour, Northumberland, Pike, Schuylkill, Sullivan, Susquehanna, Wayne, and Wyoming.
+County guides for the 14 counties of Northeast Pennsylvania: Bradford, Carbon, Columbia, Lackawanna, Luzerne, Monroe, Montour, Northumberland, Pike, Schuylkill, Sullivan, Susquehanna, Wayne, and Wyoming.

-Like much of Pennsylvania, this region was inhabited by Native Americans long before white men arrived on these shores.
-The Lenape tribe libed in what is now Scranton and its environs.
-In the late 18th century, Europeans who'd settled in New England started moving into this area, establishing small businesses and mills.
-The first village was called Slocum Hollow, and in 1778, Isaac Tripp was its first settler.
+Like much of Pennsylvania, this region was inhabited originally by Indigenous peoples.
+The Lenapehoking lived in what is now Scranton and its environs.
+In the late 18th century, Europeans who had settled in New England started moving into this area, establishing small businesses and mills.
+The first village was called Slocum Hollow, and in 1778, Isaac Tripp was its first European settler.

 The so-called “coal region” encompasses Carbon, Columbia, Lackawanna, Luzerne, Northumberland, Schuylkill, and northeastern Dauphin counties.
 Scranton was the center of the anthracite coal industry – the largest known deposit in America was being mined in this region, from Carbondale to the north to Wilkes-Barre to the south.
 In the late 1800s and early 1900s, hundreds of thousands of immigrants arrived to work the mines, transforming the Wyoming Valley from a farming area to a metropolitan area.
 So-called “patch towns” emerged, which were like small villages associated with – and owned by – individual mines and populated by miners.